McClaren History, Family Crest & Coats of Arms

 The surname McClaren was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where in the valley of Loch Voil between the head of Loch Lomond and Loch Earn they were so powerful that it was once said that no one could take his place in church until the MacLaren Clan were properly seated.
 They were kinsmen of the Celtic Earls of Strathearn and their branches were at Balquidder, Strathearn, Auchleskine, Stank, Druach and Lochearnside.
 They engaged neighboring Clans in lively feuds but always remained faithful in their allegiance to the Royal House of Stewart.
 They were hereditary Celtic Abbots of Achtow and derive their name from Abbot Lawrence.
 For almost a thousand years the gathering place of the Clan has been Creag an Tuirc, the 'Boars Rock' in Achtow, in Balquhidder.
 This has also been adopted as their slogan.

-Important Dates for the McClaren family
+Early History of the McClaren family

 This web page shows only a small excerpt of our McClaren research.
 Another 312 words (22 lines of text) covering the years 1344, 1698, and 1745 are included under the topic Early McClaren History in all our PDF Extended History products and printed products wherever possible.